Causal Collaborative Filtering: A Unified Causal View of CF

 \subsubsection{\textbf{Direct Intervention Models}}

-If we have complete control of the recommendation platform or have access to a randomized treatment dataset where user is randomly exposed to items, then the straightforward way of estimating $P(y|u,do(v))$ is through direct intervention, as researchers have done in \cite{bonner2018causal}.
-Basically, the assumed causal graph is Figure \ref{fig:causal_graph}(c), which extends Figure \ref{fig:causal_graph}(b) by removing the independence assumption between user and item.
+If we have complete control of the recommendation platform or have access to a randomized treatment dataset where user is randomly exposed to items, then the straightforward way of estimating $P(y|u,do(v))$ is through direct intervention \cite{bonner2018causal,wang2020causal,zhang2021causal}.
 We refine Figure \ref{fig:causal_graph}(c) as Figure \ref{fig:causal}(a) to show the structural equations $V=g(U)$ and $Y=f(U,V)$, which represent the two steps of the recommendation pipeline. $V=g(U)$ represents the de facto recommendation model in the system that decides what items are exposed to the user, and $Y=f(U,V)$ represents the user's preference on the exposed item.
-To estimate $P(y|u,do(v))$, we resort to the most original definition of intervention through manipulated causal graphs \cite[p.54]{pearl2016causal}.
-We remove all edges directed into $V$ in Figure \ref{fig:causal}(a)---in this case, the edge from $U$ to $V$---and we have the manipulated causal graph in Figure \ref{fig:causal}(b).
+To estimate $P(y|u,do(v))$, we resort to the most original definition of intervention to get the manipulated causal graph as shown in Figure \ref{fig:causal}(b) \cite[p.54]{pearl2016causal}.
 We thus have $P(y|u,do(v))=P_m(y|u,v)$, where $P_m$ is the probability distribution according to the manipulated causal graph.
-To estimate $P_m(y|u,v)$, we can apply a randomized exposure policy by showing random items to users thus to implement the independence between $U$ and $V$.
+To estimate $P_m(y|u,v)$, we can apply a randomized exposure policy by either showing random items to users or manipulating the observational data to simulate a random policy and thus to implement the independence between $U$ and $V$.
 This treatment will help us to collect an unbiased dataset to estimate $P_m(y|u,v)$.
-More details can be seen in \cite{bonner2018causal}.
+More details can be seen in \cite{bonner2018causal,wang2020causal,zhang2021causal}.